Does Hand Sanitizer Stain? And Which Brands are Stain-Free?

 While we cannot personally verify this method, the video is beautifully shot and may be a useful resource for users dealing with this issue:

-Our Stain-Free Hand Sanitizer Recommendation
+Our Stain-Free Hand Sanitizer Pick

 The stain-free and non-toxic hand sanitizer brand we recommend is Dr. Bronner's Organic Hand Sanitizer Spray.